 - From what funds does Moscow Exchange use to pay dividends?

-Dividends are paid from Moscow Exchange's profit after tax (net income).
-Net income is determined by the company's consolidated financial statements compiled in accordance with International Financial Reporting Standards for the respective reporting period with the exception of instances that are specifically provided for under the company's dividend policy.
+Dividends are paid out of Moscow Exchange's profits after tax (net income).
+Net income is determined by the company's financial reports prepared in accordance with regulatory requirements.

 - Are dividends received by individuals from Moscow Exchange subject to tax?

 The Russian Tax Code states that dividends received from Russian companies are recorded as income from sources in Russia.
 Such dividends are subject to personal income tax (NDFL) for both tax residents and tax nonresidents of Russia.

 - Who withholds and pays tax on dividends from Moscow Exchange received by individuals?

 If an individual shareholder records their shares in a depo account with a depository, they receive dividends from the depository, which, acting as a tax agent, calculates and deducts the tax on dividends and transfers it to the tax authority.

 The Tax Code specifies that Russian companies distributing income to individuals must calculate, deduct from individuals (taxpayers), and pay the relevant tax.
 Such companies are tax agents.

 If an individual shareholder records their shares in their security holder account in the Moscow Exchange shareholder register, the individual receives dividends directly from Moscow Exchange.
 Thus the company, as the tax agent, calculates and deducts the tax on the dividends and transfers it to the tax authority.